Pangi Valley: Society and culture

 The people of Pangi, like those in other Himalayan regions, are generally cheerful and light-hearted.
 Due to the area's geographical isolation, life remains relatively secluded and less affected by the fast-paced, competitive lifestyle common in the plains and sub-Himalayan areas of India.

-There is also an interesting thing to know many villages in the region have name that include Kashmiri surnames.
-E.g Bhatwas- literally translating to the Abode of Bhats, Dharwas - abode of Dhars.

-The Pangwal community overwhelmingly belongs to the Thakur and Pandit (Brahmin).
-The Thakur community forms the majority with a significant population of Brahmins.
-All the Thakurs and Brahmins belong to the Pangwal Tribe.
-Others castes such as Dom, Kumhar, etc. form a significant small minority.
+The Pangwal community is composed predominantly of Thakurs and Brahmins (Pandits), with Thakurs forming the majority.
+Other caste groups such as Dom, Kumhar, and others are present in smaller but notable numbers.
+Many villages in the region bear names derived from Kashmiri surnames.
+Examples include Bhatwas, meaning “abode of the Bhats,” and Dharwas, meaning “abode of the Dhars.”

 The Pangwal community is deeply religious, with a particular devotion to Devi, Nag (serpent deities), and Shiva.
 They follow a unique form of Hinduism which is quite related to ancient Kashmir Shavism.
 They have the tradition of worshipping Shiv-Shakti.
 The principal temple is that of Mindhal Basini Devi, located in Mindhal, which serves as an important pilgrimage site.
 Other notable shrines in the valley include those dedicated to Malasan, Sitla Devi, and Det Nag, among many others.